UCL-CATL/docker-pupil/README.md

   developers have tested.

 This Dockerfile doesn't try to install the bare minimum dependencies.
 But it's already a good basis to work with the Pupil platform with a container.
-Any help is welcome!

 More information:
 - [Pupil](https://pupil-labs.com/)